 Bad day in the Bronx: Didi hurt, Yankees lose to lowly O’s

-Tim Beckham homered twice for the lowly Orioles, who trailed 3-0.
+Tim Beckham homered twice for the lowly Orioles, who trailed 3-0 early.

 J.A.
-Happ needed 107 pitches to get through five innings in a possible tuneup for the AL wild-card game.
+Happ needed 107 pitches to get through five innings in a possible tuneup for the wild-card game.
 Happ allowed only one run, but A.J.
-Cole (3-1) quickly coughed up a two-run lead as the Yankees rested their best relievers one day after clinching a trip to the postseason.
+Cole (3-1) quickly coughed up a 3-1 lead in the sixth as the Yankees rested their best relievers.

 Baltimore (45-110) remained one loss shy of matching the franchise record for defeats set by the 1939 St. Louis Browns, who went 43-111.

-Alex Cobb lasted only four pitches in an abbreviated start for the Orioles, apparently leaving with another blister problem.
+Alex Cobb lasted only four pitches in an abbreviated start, leaving with another blister problem.
 The right-hander exited his previous outing Sept.
 11 after two innings because of a blister on his middle finger.

-The Yankees took advantage by scoring three times in the first, but then their bats went silent against a parade of Orioles relievers.
-Mike Wright Jr. replaced Cobb and walked three straight batters, but settled in to throw four innings.
+The Yankees took advantage by scoring three times in the first, but then their bats went silent against five relievers.

-Ryan Meisinger (2-0) pitched two perfect innings, Tanner Scott and Cody Carroll each tossed a scoreless inning, and Mychal Givens worked a 1-2-3 ninth for his ninth save.
+Ryan Meisinger (2-0) pitched two perfect innings and Mychal Givens worked a 1-2-3 ninth for his ninth save.

 Renato Nunez also homered for Baltimore, and DJ Stewart drove in two runs off the bench.
 Joey Rickard had three hits.

-Orioles: 2B Breyvic Valera exited in the fifth with a broken left index finger after getting tagged out on a headfirst dive into home plate.
-He was replaced by Steve Wilkerson.
-Valera was acquired from the Dodgers in July as part of the trade for Manny Machado. ...
-RHP Andrew Cashner has been bothered by pain in his left knee and manager Buck Showalter said it will be “kind of his call” whether he pitches again this season. ...
-Showalter said RHP Evan Phillips probably won’t pitch again this season as the Orioles limit his innings.
+Orioles: Valera exited in the fifth after getting tagged out at the plate.
+He was acquired from the Dodgers in July as part of the trade for Manny Machado. ...
+RHP Andrew Cashner (left knee) probably won’t pitch again this season, Showalter said.

 Yankees: CF Aaron Hicks walked in the seventh as a pinch-hitter and stayed in the game.
-Hicks fouled a ball off his ankle Saturday just before hitting a game-ending double.
-“He’ll be all right,” Boone said. ...
-RF Aaron Judge also entered as a pinch-hitter in the seventh and remained in the game.
+Hicks fouled a ball off his ankle Saturday just before his game-ending double.
+“He’ll be all right,” Boone said.

 Orioles: Before this miserable season finally comes to an end, the Orioles still have seven games left against Boston and Houston — the top two teams in the majors.
-Both have already clinched playoff spots.
 RHP Dylan Bundy (8-15, 5.37 ERA) is scheduled to start Monday night at Fenway Park against RHP Nathan Eovaldi (5-7, 3.98).

-Yankees: Keeping its options open with an eye on planning for the wild-card game, New York had not announced a starting pitcher for the opener of a four-game series Monday night at Tampa Bay.
+Yankees: Had not announced a starting pitcher for the opener of a four-game series Monday night at Tampa Bay.
 RHP Luis Severino (18-8, 3.38 ERA) is on turn.